Reading time: 11 minutes

 Learning to take responsibility for your actions can help improve your relationships with others, as it shows that you are willing to be accountable and work towards resolving issues.

 It can also help you grow as a person and become more self-aware.
-Remember, taking responsibility is not a sign of weakness – it’s a sign of strength and maturity.
+Remember, taking responsibility is not a sign of weakness—it’s a sign of strength and maturity.

-1. Can I be toxic to myself?
+Can you be toxic to yourself?

 A toxic personality habit can be the result of our childhood environment.
 We may have had a narcissistic parent who treated us poorly when we were young, or we may have had a teacher in school who was always hard on us.
 The way we reacted to those situations got ingrained deeply in our brains.
 When we face a similar situation as adults, we may react in the same way as our parents or teachers did.
 We may even react with increased toxicity.

-3. Does everyone have toxic habits?
+Does everyone have toxic habits?

-Almost everyone has a few toxic habits.
-We sometimes spread gossip, pass unkind comments, tell white lies, vent our wrath, and gaslight without intention.
-We may react with unexplained anger, put others down, boast of our achievements, get jealous or envious, or cheat a little.
-Some other common toxic habits include being overcritical, outspoken, confrontational, revengeful, impulsive, or overthinking.
+2. We may react with unexplained anger, put others down, boast of our achievements, get jealous or envious, or cheat a little.

 Final Words

+Toxic people carry their negativity everywhere they go.
 Make sure you are not the one who unconsciously gaslights a relationship into becoming toxic.

-Our Happiness Story!
+• Our Story!